 OC&C Strategy Consultants Becomes A Certified B Corporation

-ROTTERDAM, Netherlands, Dec.
-5, 2023 /PRNewswire/ -- OC&C Strategy Consultants (OC&C), the global strategy consulting firm, has become a certified B CorporationTM, joining a global community of businesses committed to balancing profit with purpose.
+WARSAW, Poland, Dec.
+6, 2023 /PRNewswire/ -- OC&C Strategy Consultants (OC&C), the global strategy consulting firm, has become a certified B CorporationTM, joining a global community of businesses committed to balancing profit with purpose.

 As a Certified B Corporation, OC&C Strategy Consultants has undergone rigorous evaluation by B Lab, meeting high standards for social and environmental impact.
 This certification also reflects the firm's ongoing dedication to using business as a force for good, evidenced by its legal commitment to stakeholder governance and pledge to continuous improvement.